 But no matter which credit card you have, the key to getting the most out of your points is starting with a cheap flight.
-Whether you find a deal using Google Flights, here at thriftytraveler.com, or in your inbox through our Thrifty Traveler Premium service … the cheaper the flight, the fewer points it will take to book.
+Whether you find a deal using Google Flights or in your inbox through our Thrifty Traveler Premium flight deal subscription service … the cheaper the flight, the fewer points it will take to book.

 Let's start with a flight deal we sent to our Thrifty Traveler Premium members earlier this week.
-You can fly from Minneapolis-St. Paul (MSP) to Nashville (BNA) for $117 round trip through June 2021.
+You can fly from several cities like San Francisco (SFO) or Los Angeles (LAX) to Maui (OGG) from just $197 roundtrip

-But if you have one of these three credit cards and enough points in your account, you can book this same flight for free.
+But if you have one of these three credit cards and enough points in your account, you can use those points to make this same flight free.
 Read on to learn how you can book this (or almost any) cheap flight deal with these points.

 The Chase Sapphire Preferred Card

-We’ve named the Chase Sapphire Preferred Card the best card for beginners thanks to its low $95 annual fee and the value of the points it earns.
-You can these points to book cheap cash flights or transfer them to a number of different hotel and airline partners to potentially squeeze even more value out of them.
+We consider the Chase Sapphire Preferred® Card the best card for beginners thanks to its low $95 annual fee and the value of the points it earns.
+You can use these points to book cheap cash flights or transfer them to a number of different hotel and airline partners to potentially squeeze even more value out of them.

-And now it’s even better thanks to a bigger bonus.
-You’ll earn 80,000 Chase Ultimate Rewards points after spending $4,000 in the first three months – up from the norm of 60,000 points.
-That's enough to cover at least $1,000 in travel.
+To start with, you'll earn 60,000 Chase Ultimate Rewards points after spending $4,000 in the first three months.
+That's enough to cover at least $750 in travel.

-If you want a simple way to use your points from the Preferred card once you earn them, just head to the Chase travel portal available within your Chase online account.
-The portal is powered by Expedia – though that will change soon – and generally, you should be able to find flights at the same price as you see on Google Flights.
+If you want a simple way to use your points from the Preferred card, just head to the Chase travel portal available within your account.
+Generally, you should be able to find flights at the same price as you see on Google Flights.
 Just navigate to the portal, enter the details of the flight you want to book, and see what you find.

 But here's the kicker: When booking a flight through the Chase portal with your Chase Sapphire Preferred card, each point is worth 1.25 cents.
 While this ticket prices out just a tad higher than what you'll find directly through Google Flights, it is still a great deal.
-So to book that $116.80 ticket to Nashville, you only need 9,344 Chase Ultimate Rewards points.
+So to book you only need 16,880 Chase Ultimate Rewards points.

-To figure out how many points you will need to book any ticket with your Chase Sapphire Preferred Card, just take the cost of the ticket and divide itby 0.0125.
-In our example, $116.80 / 0.0125 = 9,344 points.
+To figure out how many points you will need to book any ticket with your Chase Sapphire Preferred Card, just take the cost of the ticket in cash and divide it by 0.0125.
+In our example, $211 / 0.0125 = 16,880 points.

 The Chase Sapphire Reserve

-Think of the Chase Sapphire Reserve as the older sibling of the Chase Sapphire Preferred Card.
+Think of the Chase Sapphire Reserve® as the superior sibling of the Chase Sapphire Preferred Card.
 While the Sapphire Reserve earns the same Ultimate Rewards points, it offers a number of premium benefits that push the card's annual fee to $550 a year.

 Just for holding the card, you'll get an annual $300 travel credit that can be used for any travel expense.
-And through the end of 2021, you can even use the credit at the gas station and the grocery store.
 It also offers a credit of up to $100 every four years to cover the cost of either Global Entry or TSA PreCheck and provides a Priority Pass lounge membership that will get you into thousands of airport lounges and restaurants across the world, among many other premium benefits.

-And Chase has recently rolled out a bigger bonus on the Reserve card, too.
-You'll now earn 60,000 Chase Ultimate Rewards points after spending $4,000 within the first three months – enough to redeem for at least $900 towards travel.
-The typical offer on the card is 50,000 points for the same spending requirement.
+You'll also earn 60,000 Chase Ultimate Rewards points after spending $4,000 within the first three months – enough to redeem for at least $900 towards travel.

 Click Here to learn more about the Chase Sapphire Reserve.

-But perhaps the most important difference between the Chase Sapphire Preferred and Chase Sapphire Reserve is that you get even more value when booking travel through Chase.
-Every point from your Reserve card is worth 1.5 cents when booking through the Chase travel portal, up from 1.25 cents on the Preferred Card.
-Plus you earn points faster: You get 3x points per dollar spent on dining and travel (compared to 2x on the Preferred).
+But perhaps the most important distinction between the Chase Sapphire Preferred and Chase Sapphire Reserve is that you get even more value when booking travel through Chase.
+Every point from your Reserve card is worth 1.5 cents when booking through the Chase travel portal – up from 1.25 cents on the Preferred Card.

-So you can book the exact same Nashville flight from our example above for just 7,786 Chase Ultimate Rewards points if you hold the Sapphire Reserve.
+That means you can book the exact same Maui flight from the example above for just 14,066 Chase Ultimate Rewards points if you hold the Sapphire Reserve.

-And like the Preferred version discussed above, you will earn Delta SkyMiles on the flight.
+And like the Preferred version discussed above, you will earn Hawaiian miles on the flight.
 Again, as far as the airline is concerned, you paid cash for the flight.

 Click Here to learn more about the Capital One Venture Rewards Credit Card.

-And you don’t need to go through a special portal to make a booking and use your points.
-Rather, you simply purchase your travel as you normally would directly through the airline or hotel and put it on your Venture card.
-To book that same flight to Nashville, we can click through the Google Flights link and go directly to the Delta website.
-Once you are there, you can check out and pay for the $116.80 flight with your Capital One Venture Rewards card.
+Simply purchase your travel as you normally would directly through the airline or hotel and put it on your Venture X card.
+To book that same flight to Maui, we can click through the Google Flights link and go directly to the Hawaiian website.
+Once you are there, you can check out and pay for the $197 flight with your Capital One Venture X Rewards card.

 Once that charge hits your account, you can use your Venture Miles to erase the purchase from your statement.
-When you do this, each mile will be worth one cent so the $116.80 flight will require 11,680 Venture miles.
+Each mile will be worth one cent, so the $197 flight will require 19,700 Venture miles.

-And like both Sapphire cards discussed above, you will still earn Delta SkyMiles on the flight!
+Just like both Sapphire cards discussed above, you will still earn miles on the flight!

 Just like using miles to cover travel purchases, they will always be worth one cent each when booking through Capital One's travel portal.
-So to figure out how many points you will need to book a ticket, just take the cost of the ticket and divide it by 0.01.
-In our example, $116.80 / 0.01 = 11,680 points.
+So to figure out how many miles you will need to book a ticket, just take the cost of the ticket and divide it by 0.01.
+In our example, $197 / 0.01 = 19,700 miles.

-While these points aren't quite as valuable as Chase Ultimate Rewards, the ease and simplicity of using your points for free travel make this card worth a lot.
-And critically, you'll be able to book directly through the airline when using the Capital One purchase eraser feature.
+While these points aren't quite as valuable as Chase Ultimate Rewards, the ease, and simplicity of using your points for free travel make this card worth a lot.
+And critically, you'll be able to book directly through the airline when using this feature.

-See our full guide on How to Use the Capital One Purchase Eraser.
+See our full guide on how to use Capital One Miles to Cover Travel Purchases.

-As you can see from the examples above, all three of these cards are a great option to book flights with points.
+All three of these cards are a great option to book flights with points.
 The process is straightforward and allows you to book with almost any airline.
-Unfortunately, Chase doesn’t offer many budget carriers through the portal.
+And that gives you some unparalleled flexibility.